MicrosoftDocs/cpp-docs/docs/porting/porting-to-the-universal-windows-platform-cpp.md

 1. Build the project as a Windows 8.1 project, and address any build errors.
 Any errors at this stage are probably due to breaking changes in the build tools and libraries.
 See [Visual C++ change history 2003 - 2015](../porting/visual-cpp-change-history-2003-2015.md) for a detailed explanation of the changes that might affect your code.

-   Once your project builds cleanly, you are ready to port to Universal Windows (Windows 10).
+   Once your project builds cleanly, you are ready to port to Universal Windows Platform.

 1. Create a new Universal Windows App project using the Blank template.
 You might want to give it the same name as your existing project, although to do that the projects must be in different directories.